 Yes, even solar powered spotlight exists.
 These just so happen to be the brightest form of solar outdoor lighting on the market.
 Often times, you can mount them on the wall, which is okay if your garden is near a wall.
 While spotlights can light up the garden, many people use them for security purposes and marking features.
 Spotlights also have a tendency to have an adjustable beam and the ability to shine in any direction you need.

 These are also a popular choice for homeowners.
 Stake them in the ground or hang them on hooks.
-Personally, we like to stick the path- lights in the ground, but there is a wide range of positioning options to choose from.
+We like to stick the path lights in the ground, but there is a wide range of positioning options to choose from.
 With path lights, in terms of placement, you can be creative.
 Usually, with path lights, the light focuses downwards.
 Path lights are great for lighting paths and stairways.
 They are also useful for marking the perimeter of the garden.

 Consider the Location

-Solar lights don’t need to be near any form of an electrical outlet (that’s good news).
+Solar lights need not be near any form of an electrical outlet (that’s good news).
 Consider the fact that they need to be exposed to direct sunlight.
 This is because they are equipped with a solar cell that converts the energy from the sunlight into electricity.
-If you put the solar yard light in a shady area where the sun doesn’t shine, it may not get the proper amount of energy it needs in order to power the light all night long.
-The power stores in rechargeable batteries, which allows the lights to come on at the night and glow throughout.
+If you put the solar yard light in a shady area where the sun doesn’t shine, it may not get the proper amount of energy it needs to power the light all night long.
+The power is stored in rechargeable batteries, which allows the lights to come on at the night and glow throughout.

-The length of time the lights stay on will all depend on how many hours of sunlight they received, so the operating time is obviously going to depend on the season, location and weather.
+The time the lights stay on will all depend on how many hours of sunlight they received, so the operating time will obviously going to depend on the season, location and weather.

-Most solar lighting kits require a total of eight hours of sunlight in order to be able to last through the night.
-In addition, solar outdoor lighting doesn’t require a whole lot of maintenance, but it would be best that you install them where you can rest with the satisfaction of knowing they are getting sufficient daytime light, and keep them free of debris and dirt.
+Most solar lighting kits require eight hours of sunlight to be able to last through the night.
+In addition, solar outdoor lighting doesn’t require a whole lot of maintenance, but it would be best you install them where you can rest with the satisfaction of knowing they are getting sufficient daytime light, and keep them free of debris and dirt.

 Alternatively, if you have a shaded backyard, solar lighting still an open option for you.
-You can easily buy remote solar panels (these will cost more, but come in handy) in order to collect the sun’s energy to power the lights that you have installed in shaded areas.
-The charge can be transmitted to the fixture via a small wire.
+You can buy remote solar panels (these will cost more, but come in handy) to collect the sun’s energy to power the lights you have installed in shaded areas.
+It can transmit the charge to the fixture via a small wire.